 Electrical equipment

-- Contamination of slip rings
+- Contamination of the contact rings

 - Wear or sticking of brushes in brush holders